 1. Maintain good attendance in high school (95 percent overall) and good grades (3.0

-GPA, unweighted), and complete prerequisite coursework.
-For specific course requirements,
+GPA), and complete prerequisite coursework.
+For specific course requirements, visit

 2. Score into college-level courses on the ACT or the ACCUPLACER placement test.

 3. Submit your online application to Summit Technology Academy by going to the STA website at sta.lsr7.org.
 Check that you are interested in the MIC Program.

 4. Complete and submit an Eligibility form and Student MOU form that you will receive at the MIC enrollment meeting in March.